 LiPo batteries can explode due to various factors compromising their structural integrity and chemical stability.
 Understanding these causes is crucial for preventing such hazardous incidents:

-Overcharging: When LiPo batteries are charged beyond their capacity or at excessive rates, it leads to a phenomenon called “thermal runaway.”
+Overcharging: When LiPo batteries are charged beyond their capacity or at excessive rates, they experience a phenomenon called “thermal runaway.”
 This rapid increase in temperature can cause the battery to swell, leak electrolytes, and ultimately explode.

 Physical Damage: Any physical trauma, such as punctures, dents, or exposure to high temperatures, can compromise the battery’s internal structure.
 This damage can create short circuits within the cells, triggering a chain reaction that results in an explosion.